-I wrote this article on no-dig gardening versus digging last year for Home Farmer magazine, sadly no longer with us.
+I wrote this article on no-dig gardening versus digging in 2017 for Home Farmer magazine, sadly no longer with us.
 Since there were a few comments on my proposed no-dig experiment in my last post, I thought it may be worth popping the article up here, slightly altered for the web.

 To Dig or Not to Dig?

 I know as I sit down to write this that no-dig growing is one of those subjects that people get passionate about on both sides.
 It’s one of those internet forum topics that can get quite heated, to put it mildly.
 So, with some trepidation, my thoughts on the merits of the different systems.

 No-Dig Growing Systems are Not New